Maggie Mac Neil captures women's 100m butterfly gold, sets Canadian record at short-course worlds | CBC Sports

 17-year-old American phenom Claire Curzan took bronze while setting a junior record with a time of 55.39.

-WATCH l Mac Neil wins gold in 100m butterfly at short-course world championships:
+WATCH l Mac Neil tops podium in women's 100 butterfly at short-course worlds:

-Canada's medal haul continued later in the day when Mac Neil, Kylie Masse, Sydney Pickrem and Kayla Sanchez earned silver in the women's 4x100m medley relay with a Canadian record time of 3:47.36 to close out the world championships.
+Canada's medal haul continued later in the day when Mac Neil, Kylie Masse, Sydney Pickrem and Kayla Sanchez earned silver in the women's 4x100m medley relay with a Canadian record time of 3:47.36 to close out the competiton.

 The Swedish team of Louise and Sophie Hansson, Sarah Sjöström and Michelle Coleman won gold while breaking the European Record with a time of 3:46.20.